DavidJS01/DavidJS01/README.md

-### Hi there 👋!
+### Hi!

-🔭 I'm David, a data engineer working towards being able to architect and build highly-scalable, robust, and maintainable systems.
+I'm David, a software engineer with an interest in data intensive systems.

 <!--
 **DavidJS01/DavidJS01** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.